hnefatl/people-display/README.md

 - the display, which runs on a device with a monitor attached (this repo provides complete reproducible configuration for a Raspberry Pi 3).
 - the exporter, which runs on a potentially different device and communicates with a Home Assistant instance to gather relevant information.

 The goal of the two components is to allow for multiple independent and locally-owned exporter instances aggregated to a single display.
-Which data is available from Home Assistant to the display is controlled entirely by the relevant exporter, giving strong privacy guarantees (want to stop being tracked entirely?
-Down the docker container).
+Which data is available from Home Assistant to the display is controlled entirely by the relevant exporter, giving strong privacy guarantees (want to stop being tracked entirely? `docker down` the container).

 In practice, I'm going to give a display to my parents so they can see me move around, like the Weasleys watched their children.
 I'll run an exporter instance connected to my Home Assistant, and potentially other people in my family can do the same for their HA instances.